mstksg/inCode/copy/entries/io-monad-harmful.md

     Iterator interface.
 Here are some examples:

     *   "I have to print a string": No; use the "primitive" `putStrLn`.
-    *   "I have to print a string twice, or multiple strings": No; use `traverse_`, or `(*>)`.
-This is a job for Applicative.
-You have two separate IO actions and want to turn them into one.
-    *   "I want to combine two IO actions, two programs, into one that does both of the original ones one after the other": No; again, use Applicative please.
     *   "I have to turn an IO action returning an `Int` into an IO action returning a `Bool` (if it's even)": No; use [`fmap`][imw] to "map" your `Int -> Bool` onto the `IO Int`.
+    *   "I have to print a string twice, or multiple strings": Kinda.
+You can use the monadic interface to do this using *do* notation, or `mapM_` or `(>>)`.
+I say abuse because while using the monadic interface to do this is possible, it is a little overkill; `(*>)` and `traverse_` do the trick as well.
+    *   "I want to combine two IO actions, two programs, into one that does both of the original ones one after the other": See the above.
     *   "I have to do line-by-line constant-memory text processing of a large file": No; please use a streaming combinator library like *pipes* or *conduit*.
 (Working directly with) the `IO` type is actually